AI4Engr/ai4engr.github.io/_tabs/about.md

 order: 4
 ---

-I am a licnesed structural engineer and programmer.
+I am a licensed structural engineer and programmer.